Wolverine971/9takes/src/blog/enneagram/enneagram-communication-in-relationships.md

         },
         {
           "@type": "Question",
-          "name": "What do Enneagram Type 5: The Investigator need in a relationship?", "acceptedAnswer": {
+          "name": "What do Enneagram type 5: The Investigator need in a relationship?", "acceptedAnswer": {
             "@type": "Answer",
             "text": "Fives need knowledge, independence, and privacy.
 They appreciate partners who respect their need for alone time and intellectual pursuits."